asyncapi-archived-repos/event-gateway/README.md

 ## 5. Extensible
 The **Event Gateway** can extend its functionality via middlewares written by the community.
-A Marketplace is also available.
+A catalog of middlewares made by the community is also available.